AdobeDocs/campaign-standard.sv-SE/help/sending/using/testing-subject-line-email.md

 ### Utbilda en lokal modell {#training-local-model}

-* Om du redan använder Adobe Campaign kommer den lokala modellen automatiskt att utbildas i de meddelanden som du redan har skickat.
+* Om du redan använder Adobe Campaign kommer den lokala modellen att automatiskt utbildas i de meddelanden som du redan har skickat.
 * Om du inte har använt Adobe Campaign tidigare kan du extrahera en CSV-fil från ditt tidigare system/ESP som innehåller fyra kolumner: datum, ämne, öppning, skickat.
 Det gör du genom att gå till **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL Email]** > **[!UICONTROL Subject Line Import]** och följa instruktionerna på efterföljande skärmar.
 När ämnesöverföringen är klar importerar du en lokal modell enligt beskrivningen nedan.
-Den lokala modellen utbildas automatiskt med de data du överförde.
+The local model is automatically trained with the data you uploaded.
-* Om du inte har använt Adobe Campaign tidigare och inte kan hämta en CSV-fil enligt beskrivningen ovan kan du använda en [förtränad modell](#pre-trained-models) eller vänta tills du har tillräckligt med leveransdata i systemet för att utbilda en lokal modell.
-Systemet avgör automatiskt om din aktuella datauppsättning innehåller tillräckligt med data för att identifiera mönster och utbilda modellen.
+* If you are new to Adobe Campaign and cannot get a CSV file as described above, you can use a [pre-trained model](#pre-trained-models) or wait until you have enough delivery data in your system to train a local model.
+The system will automatically determine whether your current data set contains enough data to recognize patterns and to train the model.

 >[!NOTE]
 >
->Det finns inget definierat antal ämnesrader som behövs för att utbilda din egen modell.
-Mer information finns i [Felsökning](#troubleshooting).
+>There is no defined number of subject lines needed to train your own model.
+For more on this, see [Troubleshooting](#troubleshooting).
 >
->Du kan bara ha en tränad modell i din instans.
+>You can only have one trained model on your instance.

-Så här utbildar du en lokal modell:
+To train a local model:
-1. Hämta subjectLineTraining.xml [här](https://support.neolane.net/webApp/downloadCenter?__userConfig=psaDownloadCenter) och använd funktionen för [paketimport](../../automating/using/managing-packages.md) för att överföra den till Adobe Campaign-instansen.
-Ett tekniskt arbetsflöde gör automatiskt utbildningen åt dig.
+1. Hämta subjectLineTraining.xml [här](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html) och använd funktionen för [paketimport](../../automating/using/managing-packages.md) för att överföra den till Adobe Campaign-instansen.
+A technical workflow will automatically do the training for you.
 1. Första gången du vill utbilda en modell kan en administratör tvinga fram en start från menyn **[!UICONTROL SubjectLine Training workflow]** > **[!UICONTROL Administration]** > **[!UICONTROL Application settings]** **[!UICONTROL Workflows]** .
-1. När en modell har överförts och tränats aktiveras funktionen automatiskt och ett nytt alternativ visas bredvid ämnesraden i dina meddelanden.
+1. Once a model has been uploaded and trained, the feature is automatically activated and a new option appears next to the subject line field of your messages.
-1. Sedan fortsätter det tekniska arbetsflödet automatiskt att utbilda din modell varje vecka.
+1. Then, the technical workflow will automatically continue to train your model every week.

-### Importera förutbildade modeller {#pre-trained-models}
+### Importing pre-trained models {#pre-trained-models}

-Klicka [här](https://support.neolane.net/webApp/extranetLogin) och gå till de här modellerna **[!UICONTROL Download Center]**.
+To access these models, click [here](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html).
 Använd [paketimportfunktionen](../../automating/using/managing-packages.md) för att överföra en modell till din Adobe Campaign-instans.

 De modeller som är tillgängliga för användning är:

 * Kosmetisk industri: subjectInsightCosmetic.xml
 * Stormarknadsindustrin: subjectInsightSupermarket.xml
-* Medicinsk industri: subjectInsightMedical.xml
+* Medical industry: subjectInsightMedical.xml
 * Förlaga till tåg: subjectlineTraining.xml.

 Dessa modeller kan inte tränas.

-När en modell har överförts aktiveras funktionen automatiskt och ett nytt alternativ visas bredvid ämnesraden i dina meddelanden.
+Once a model has been uploaded, the feature is automatically activated and a new option appears next to the subject line field of your messages.

 >[!NOTE]
 >
->Import och generering av utbildade modeller kan endast utföras av en administratör.
+>Importing and generating trained models can only be performed by an administrator.

 ## Felsökning {#troubleshooting}